top of page

 [Note: In 2002, we celebrated the 75th anniversary of the Church with Bishop Hae Jong Kim and district superintendent Robert Higginbotham.]

-But what has happened, and what has come from Our Church in this half-century?
+But what has happened, and what has come from our Church in this half-century?

-For these fifty years, we have been served and ministered by:
+We have been served and ministered by:

 Charles T. Greer............................1923-1932